stonepros/stone/doc/mgr/modules.rst

   exposes CLI commands.

-Some modules interface with external orchestrators to deploy Ceph services.
+Some modules interface with external orchestrators to deploy Stone services.
 These also inherit from ``Orchestrator``, which adds additional methods to the base ``MgrModule`` class.
 See :ref:`Orchestrator modules <orchestrator-modules>` for more on creating these modules.